wguanicedew/iam/doc/user-guide/oauth_token_exchange.md

 Then, PR1 needs access to a resource on another protected resource (PR2).

-In Token Exchange terms, the client is the `subject`, PR1 acts as `actor` and PR2 is the `audience`.
+In Token Exchange terms, the client is the `subject` and PR1 acts as `actor` and PR2 can be the `audience`.
 So PR1 goes to the Authorization Service to exchange access token T1 with another access token (T2).

 In the Token Exchange request, PR1 specify the following parameters: